serika-dev/Terms-Privacy/Terms.md

 - **Limitation of Liability**: Schoolsquid shall not be liable for any damages, losses, or issues arising from your use of the Serika Browser, including but not limited to data loss, security vulnerabilities, or incompatibility with third-party services.
 Your use of the browser is at your own risk.

-- **Separate from Platform Services**: The Serika Browser operates independently from Serika.dev and Toka.
+- **Separate from Other Serika Services**: The Serika Browser operates independently from other Serika services.
 Terms and policies applicable to those services (such as account management, content policies, and data collection practices) do NOT apply to the Serika Browser itself, except where explicitly stated in this section.

 By downloading, installing, or using the Serika Browser, you acknowledge and agree to these terms.
 If you do not agree, you must immediately uninstall the browser and discontinue its use.